 Other fruit?
 I imagine a juicy fruit like a fresh peach would likely work well with this batter.
 I'd slice the peaches into small bite size chunks.

 This Blueberry Breakfast Cake recipe is just one of 75 craveable creations in my friend Mel's new book, Vegan Comfort Cooking.
 (In the book you will find it as Berry Good Breakfast Cake).
 I have had a preview copy for a bit, and have been happily cooking my way through Mel's easy and approachable recipes.

 My readers know I love cookbooks.
-Mel’s Vegan Comfort Cooking is a book I have been anticipating for some time.
-A tangible extension of Mel’s virtual recipes, the recipes in the book are equally delicious and approachable.
+Mel's Vegan Comfort Cooking is a book I have been anticipating for some time.
+A tangible extension of Mel's online recipes, the recipes in the book are equally delicious and approachable.
 Vegan Comfort Cooking is 75 Plant Based Recipes to Satisfy Cravings and Warm Your Soul.

 Says Mel: "Eating vegan food does not mean you have to give up all your favorite things and it does not mean you have to sacrifice flavor or results.
 You just need to find yourself some damn good recipes."

 Mel, I wholeheartedly agree, and your book is a great resource for exactly that - damn good recipes!